Inning: Gameplay

 A baseball game can be shorter than scheduled innings if it is interrupted by rain (or other bad weather).
 Such a game is said to be rained out, and is often preceded by a rain delay, a pause in the game during which the umpires will try to determine if the weather will allow the game to continue.
 If so, the game will simply be delayed until the rain stops, and then play will resume.
 If not, the umpires will announce a rainout and play will be suspended for the day.
 The game may have to be replayed in its entirety at a later date, but under certain circumstances, a game shortened because of rain can count as an official game, and the team that was ahead at the time the game was called will be awarded the win.
-See the article on rainout (sports) for further details.

 Professional baseball games as well as college baseball games are scheduled for nine innings.
 Softball games and high school baseball games are scheduled for seven innings, as are some minor league baseball doubleheaders.
-Major League doubleheaders comprised scheduled 7 inning games during the 2020 and 2021 seasons due to the COVID pandemic, but returned to 9 innings in 2022.
-College games may be shortened to seven innings if one team's score is ahead by a minimum of ten runs.
+Major League doubleheaders comprised scheduled seven inning games during the 2020 and 2021 seasons due to the COVID pandemic, but returned to nine innings in 2022.
+College games may be shortened to seven innings if one team's score is ahead by a minimum of ten runs, or as part of a doubleheader.
 Little League games are scheduled for six innings and may be shortened further (auto-forfeit) if a team has an overwhelming scoring lead.